'It's not working' - VAR 'farce' on US Open debut

 "I'm pro using technology to get to the right calls - but you've got to have it working.
 When it goes like that, it turns into a bit of a farce."

-The Swedish umpire was unable to see the replays on her tablet which meant she could not make a ruling, despite the big screens inside the Grandstand court at Flushing Meadows showing her, the players and the crowd what had happened.
+The Swedish umpire being unable to see the replays on her personal screen meant she could not make a ruling, despite the big screens inside the Grandstand court at Flushing Meadows showing her, the players and the crowd what had happened.

-"This is supposed to be the official feed," Engzell told the two players as she pointed to her personal screen.
+"This is supposed to be the official feed," Engzell told the two players as she pointed to her tablet.

 "I have nothing here.
-VAR has stopped working."
+VR has stopped working."

 Addressing the whole stadium, she said: "Unfortunately, the VR [video review] is not working, what you are watching here is from television so the original call stands."